SonuBardai/React-Shopping-Cart/Notes.md

--   No Context or Reduceres used yet.
+-   Context API used.
--   Prop Drilling observed in Home page for 'cards' state.
+-   No Reduceres used yet.